perob/MOLE/contrib/ASFWriter/Readme.md

 # DESCRIPTION

-Tutorial: Writing a WMA File by Using WMContainer Objects
+Writing a WMA File by Using WMContainer Objects

-This tutorial demonstrates writing a new audio file (.wma) by extracting media content from an uncompressed audio file (.wav) and then compressing it in ASF format.
+*This code demonstrates writing a new audio file (.wma) by extracting media content from an uncompressed audio file (.wav) and then compressing it in ASF format.
 The encoding mode used for the conversion is Constant Bit Rate Encoding (CBR).
-In this mode, before the encoding session, the application specifies a target bit rate that the encoder must achieve.
+In this mode, before the encoding session, the application specifies a target bit rate that the encoder must achieve.*

-In this tutorial, you will create a console application that takes the input and output filenames as arguments.
-The application gets the uncompressed media samples from a wave file parsing application, which is provided with this tutorial.
-These samples are sent to the encoder for conversion to Windows Media Audio 9 format.
-The encoder is configured for CBR encoding and uses the first bit rate available during media type negotiation as the target bit rate.
-The encoded samples are sent to the multiplexer for packetization in ASF data format.
-These packets will be written to a byte stream that represents the ASF Data Object.
-After the data section is ready, you will create an ASF audio file and write the new ASF Header Object that consolidates all the header information and then append the ASF Data Object byte stream.

 # OPTIONS